W01fw00d/pH_txt_to_csv/README.md

 - This program UI, code variables and build/manual.txt is written in [Catalan](https://en.wikipedia.org/wiki/Catalan_language) only

-This task parses a .txt file with a format like `build/entrada/exemple.TXT` (build/input/example)
+This task parses a .txt file with a format like `build/entrada/exemple.TXT` (build/input/example) This input file is the output from a [`Mettler Toledo pH meter`](https://www.mt.com/my/en/home/products/Laboratory_Analytics_Browse/pH-meter.html)

 - It orders the data by hour of measurement and pH value
+- It removes innecesary additional data
 - It outputs a .csv file

 ## How to use the build